FernB/Project-2/README.md

 1. Which states are experiencing the highest infection rates by disease group?
 2. Which disease groups are occurring most frequently?
 3. How are the rates progressing over time?
-4. How are the rates progressing over time?
+4. How can our application be implemented?

 ## Datasets